hacdias/hacdias.com/content/categories/photos/_index.md

 ---
 title: Photos
+description: My photos.
 slug: photos
 ---

-📸 These are some of my photos.
-Check the [archive](/photos/archive/) for a gallery view.
+📸 These are my photos.
+Visit the [archive](/photos/archive/) for a gallery view.
 {.box}